deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 5. **Director:** "This fertilizer will enhance our productivity."
 6. **Vice President:** "This is the key to our success."
 7. **CEO:** "This is good."

+Adding manpower to a late software project makes it later -- Fred Brooks, Mythical Man Month